rengzhengcodes/Softdev-2022/k24_LAMP/README.md

 ### Getting Discounts + Digital Ocean Account Setup:

- 0. The GitHub Edu Pack Discount (Optional)
+1. The GitHub Edu Pack Discount (Optional)
-    a.
-Register for the [GitHub EduPack](https://education.github.com/pack) here.
+	1. Register for the [GitHub EduPack](https://education.github.com/pack) here.
-    b.
-Go to [here](https://education.github.com/pack/offers) and scroll down until you see DigitalOcean.
+	2. Go to [here](https://education.github.com/pack/offers) and scroll down until you see DigitalOcean.
 There will be a link to use your offer code.
 Save that for now, we'll need it later.
- 1. Create a DigitalOcean account tied to your GitHub [here](https://cloud.digitalocean.com/registrations/new).
+2. Create a DigitalOcean account tied to your GitHub [here](https://cloud.digitalocean.com/registrations/new).
- 2. Verify your identity with a credit card or PayPal.
+3. Verify your identity with a credit card or PayPal.
-    a.
-You will NOT be charged if you use a credit/debit card.
+	1. You will NOT be charged if you use a credit/debit card.
-    b.
-You will be charged at least $5 if you use PayPal.
+	2. You will be charged at least $5 if you use PayPal.
- 3. Once you are registered, go to the billing tab and enter your promo code that you got from GitHub.
+4. Once you are registered, go to the billing tab and enter your promo code that you got from GitHub.
 Make sure you click apply, a popup will show up once you do it successfully (Optional).

 ### Provisioning a Droplet (a Virtual Private Server (VPS)):